shahriar-R/FastAPI-Digital-Wallet/README.md

 - FastAPI for the backend
 - PostgreSQL for the database
 - Docker for containerization
+- Nginx for reverse proxy and `ssl` certificate
 - **User Authentication**: Secure authentication for user accounts.
 - **CRUD Operations**: Users can create, read, update, and delete tasks.
 - **Task Management**: Allows users to manage their to-do lists efficiently.